rajgoel/course-scientific-programming/03-lecture/slides.md

 ===

-### List
+### Doubly linked lists

-Lists are containers that hold sequences of elements in non-contiguous blocks of memory.
+Doubly linked lists are containers that hold sequences of elements in non-contiguous blocks of memory.
 [Doubly linked lists](https://en.wikipedia.org/wiki/Doubly_linked_list) provide direct access to the start and end of the sequence, as well as to the predecessor and successor of any element.

 ![Figure](03-lecture/list.svg)

 > [!NOTE]
-> To find a particular element, a large share of the list may have to be traversed.
+> To find a particular element, a large share of the elements may have to be traversed.

 ---